 The largest wild canine found in Pennsylvania, the coyote is often portrayed as a sly trickster, appearing as a featured character in traditional stories from several Native American cultures.
 Coyote myths and legends depict characteristics such as clever, inventive and mischievous.

 Actually, the coyote displays true smarts.
 He often scans the skies for vultures circling overhead or crows gathering - a sign that a dead animal lies below.
 When birds hover, the coyote knows to head in that direction for a free meal.
 The fast and fit coyote takes the food quickly and will run away with it, reaching speeds of nearly 40 mph.

 No wonder the coyote has earned the reputation as a trickster, letting others find the food while he takes home the treat!

-DOG FAMILY: Coyotes belong to the order Carnivores, which is made up of mammals.
+Dog Family Coyotes belong to the order Carnivores, which is made up of mammals.
 Even though many eat insects, berries, nuts and other vegetation, they are primarily meat eaters.
-All carnivores have large canine teeth in their jaws.
-Members of the dog family, Canidae, they have long, narrow muzzles; erect, triangular ears; long, slender legs, and bushy tails.
+All carnivores have large canine teeth.
+Members of the dog family have long, narrow muzzles; erect, triangular ears; long, slender legs, and bushy tails.
 Their sense of smell is excellent, and they have keen sight and hearing.
-Unlike cats, they cannot retract their claws, which is good to know when looking at tracks!
+Unlike cats, they cannot retract their claws, which is good to know when looking for tracks.